Bergen

 By plane

-Fly directly to Bergen from Copenhagen, Stockholm, New York, Helsinki, Amsterdam and London.
+Fly directly to Bergen from Copenhagen, Stockholm, New York, Helsinki, Amsterdam, and London.

 You will arrive at Bergen Airport Flesland.
 This airport has good domestic and international connections.
 It`s possible to fly to Bergen from more than 30 destinations in Europe.

-The airport is 18 kilometres southwest of Bergen, and the bus stops just outside the main terminal.
+The airport is 18 kilometers southwest of Bergen, and the bus stops just outside the main terminal.
 The bus drive to Bergen takes about 25 minutes.
 The bus doesn't stop before reaching the centre of Bergen at Festplassen, Fish Market and Bryggen.

 They will wait outside the airport if you prefer to book a taxi.